vigoo/vigoo.github.io/content/posts/2026-03-29-golem-coding-agent.md

 All of this is not really super complicated, but it gets worse if you start to think about what can go wrong:

 - LLM calls can fail.
 There can be temporary outages, timeouts, etc. You don't want your expensive, long running agent session to be lost in this case
 - We said above we have to give the agent _write access_ and ability to execute arbitrary(?) commands on our computer.
-How is it not going to do something malicious?
+How do we prevent it from doing something malicious?
-- What my computer crashed, or just accidentally closed the terminal where the agent was operating - do I have to start from scratch?
+- What if my computer crashed, or just accidentally closed the terminal where the agent was operating - do I have to start from scratch?
 - Can we guarantee that all the parallel running agents together are not exceeding some kind of AI API quota?

 ### Golem

 Golem is an **agent-native** cloud platform that provides **durable execution**, exactly-once remote calls and many more features.
 The core entity in Golem is an **agent** - a stateful, potentially long running entity that can process external **invocations**, can spawn and communicate with other Golem agents, access external APIs and databases, and most importantly, can never die.

 This what makes Golem (and other durable execution platforms) special - even if the server process crashes, or just need to restart for reasons like rebalancing, updates, etc, the running agents are guaranteed to survive this without any assistance from the programmer.
-You can store your state in memory, and stop worrying about loosing it for any external reasons.
+You can store your state in memory, and stop worrying about losing it for any external reasons.

 Another important property of Golem agents is that they are **completely sandboxed**.
 They are [WASM components](https://component-model.bytecodealliance.org), each having their own linear memory and their own file system.
 There is no way an agent can interfere with any other agent, only through the trusted agent-to-agent communication channels.
-There is no way an agent can access any files that is not in its sandboxed file system.
+There is no way an agent can access any files that are not in its sandboxed file system.

 ## Golem as a Coding Agent platform

 Let's start thinking about how we could take advantage of Golem's durability and sandboxing properties to implement our own coding agent!

 This is going to be a little unusual way to use Golem.
 Golem is a cloud platform - we provide our hosted infrastructure you can use, or you can bring up your own infrastructure as it is fully open source.
-We provide a local, single-executable version of it, which is primarily intended to be use for local development and testing.
+We provide a local, single-executable version of it, which is primarily intended to be used for local development and testing.

 In this experiment, we are going to fully build on this local Golem build.
 This will be an important detail when we figure out how to combine the fully sandboxed Golem environment with the need to build and run the developed applications.